 4. Break up with your old telco

 Once you’ve set up a switch with your new telco, you’ll need to let your current provider know you’ve decided to jump ship.
-Check that you’re not going to be stuck with any annoying cancellation fees, and make sure you have a clear disconnection date, so you’ll know in advance if there will be any down time between your old broadband cutting off, and your new NBN service going live.
+Check that you’re not going to be stuck with any annoying cancellation fees, and make sure you have a clear disconnection date, so you’ll know in advance if there will be any down time between your old broadband cutting off and your new NBN service going live.

 Your old provider may also ask for the return of any rented modems that were included in your previous plan.
-If this is the case, make sure you have a new compatible NBN-ready modem/router lined up – you can either buy one yourself, or purchase a pre-configured device from your new NBN provider.
+If this is the case, make sure you have a new compatible NBN-ready modem/router lined up — you can either buy one yourself, or you can usually purchase a pre-configured device from your new NBN provider.
 If you’re using an email address connected to your old plan, you may also want to forward future emails to another account, or back up any important messages before disconnecting.

 While most NBN connections can be completed in one to three business days, some customers may experience a longer waiting period.
 Connection times may vary for a variety of reasons, including your location, the type of NBN technology your home will connect with, and if your property is already NBN-ready.